Affiliate links on Android Authority may earn us a commission. Learn more.

 Tile vs AirTag water resistance

 I have one in a motorcycle, hidden in a location where I’m sure it gets pretty wet and dirty.
+Not to mention, it endures a rumbling motor, potholes, plenty of wind flow, and more.
 I have encountered no problems with my trackers, so I can attest that these are pretty durable.

 How good are the apps?

 While not bad, the Tile app is a bit more confusing and convoluted.
 There are many more options, and they can be multiple taps away.
 We’ve also encountered some issues in our reviews.
-One of them is that tiles can’t be removed after you activate them, which can be annoying if it breaks or you no longer need it.
+One of them is that Tiles can’t be removed after you activate them, which can be annoying if they break or you no longer need them.

-So far, now Tile device uses ultrawideband tracking.
-The company announced the Tile Ultra in 2021, and a 2022 launch was expected, but we haven’t heard anything about it launching so far.
+So far, no Tile device uses ultrawideband tracking.
+The company announced the first ultrawideband Tile, called the Tile Ultra, way back in 2021, but we haven’t heard anything about it launching more than two years later.

 In the Tile vs AirTag debate, pricing is relative to your expectations.
 An AirTag has a $29 MSRP.
 Meanwhile, the Tile Mate is the cheapest at $24.99.
 The Tile Sticker goes for $29.99.
 Tile’s Pro and Slim models both go for $34.99.